 Click the ’Return’ (Apply) icon to insert your link …

 You can also access the advanced linking feature by clicking on the gear icon …

 This brings up the Insert/edit link window …

 Enter the destination URL

-Paste in the URL of your target destination, add the anchor text to display with the link and select whether to open your link in a new window …
+Paste in your link URL, type in the anchor text associated with the link and tick the ‘Open link in a new window/tab’ checkbox to open your link in a new window …

 (WordPress Insert/edit link editor)